ParisNeo/lollms_client/README.md

 - **Example:** `"You are a helpful and friendly assistant."`

 #### `memory`
 A special zone for storing long-term, cross-discussion information about the user or topics.
-It is designed to be built up over time.
+It is designed to be built up over time using the `memorize()` method.
 - **Purpose:** To give the AI a persistent memory that survives across different chat sessions.
 - **Example:** `"User's name is Alex.\nUser's favorite programming language is Rust."`

 #### `user_data_zone`
 Holds information specific to the current user that might be relevant for the session.
 - **Purpose:** Storing user preferences, profile details, or session-specific goals.
--- **Example:** `"Current project: API development.\nUser is a beginner in Python."`
+- **Example:** `"Current project: API development.\nUser is a beginner in Python."`

 #### `discussion_data_zone`
 Contains context relevant only to the current discussion.